Ampless/Adsignificamus/README.md

 * https://pastebin.com/7XZD38V5
 * https://light.dsbcontrol.de/DSBlightWebsite/(S(kvgpcwcoqorwq3xxgbx42u2b))/Homepage/IFrame.aspx

-# Section 1 - The Mobile API
+# 1 The Mobile API
 This is the simplest known API of DSBMobile.
 It **does** require the use of sessions/tokens.
 Like the other APIs it uses HTTPS for what could be referred to as Layer 4 or 5 in the OSI Model.
 All requests are `GET` requests.